trynthink/scout/docs/installation_guide.rst

 * Anaconda

-By installing Anaconda_ you can build and activate a conda environment will all the needed python and R dependencies using the provided scout-env.txt file.
+By installing Anaconda_ you can build and activate a conda environment will all the needed python dependencies using the provided scout-env.txt file.

+R is not part of the conda environment.
+There are conflicts in some libraries between which are dependencies for different parts of python and R.  As such, we recommend you insall R on your system.
+Note: any dependency on R will be phased out from scout.

 .. _Anaconda: https://docs.anaconda.com/